SanderMertens/flecs/docs/Manual.md

 }
 ```

-## Triggers
+## Observers
-Triggers are callbacks that are executed when a component is added or removed from an entity.
-Triggers are similar to systems, but unlike systems they can only match a single component.
-This is an example of a trigger that is executed when the Position component is added:
+Observers are callbacks that are invoked when one or more events matches the query of an observer.
+Events can be either user defined or builtin.
+Examples of builtin events are `OnAdd`, `OnRemove` and `OnSet`.

+When an observer has a query with more than one component, the observer will not match until the entity for which the event is emitted satisfies the entire query.

+An exmple of an observer with a single component:

 ```c
 ECS_OBSERVER(world, AddPosition, EcsOnAdd, Position);
 ```

-The implementation of the trigger looks similar to a system:
+The implementation of the observer looks similar to a system:

 ```c
 void AddPosition(ecs_iter_t *it) {